Nancykhandelwal1710/GVishwanathan-Challenge-2026/README.md

 As a final-year B.Tech CSE (AI & ML) student at VIT Bhopal University, I am participating in this challenge to strengthen my Data Structures and Algorithms (DSA) skills, improve problem-solving ability, and prepare for placement opportunities.

-I am documenting my daily progress, solutions, and key learnings throughout this journey.
+Along with the challenge problems, I am also solving additional problems from LeetCode and Codeforces to enhance my coding skills and maintain consistency.

 ---

 ## Challenge Goals

 * Improve problem-solving skills
-* Build consistency in coding
+* Build coding consistency
 * Strengthen DSA concepts
 * Prepare for technical interviews and placements
-* Maintain an active learning journey
+* Document my daily learning journey

 ---